 - In Boy Meets World, Cory gets his own room after Eric goes to college.
 However, after a rooming mishap, Eric comes back home which really upsets Cory.
 Cory then spends the day trying to find an apartment for Eric so he could move out.

-- An episode of Full House has DJ wanting her own room after dealing with Stephanie's snooping one too many times.
-DJ ends up getting the approval of Danny and moves into Michelle's room, while Michelle moves in with Stephanie who was against the move since she was afraid she and DJ will drift apart.
+- A later episode has DJ wanting her own room after dealing with Stephanie's snooping one too many times.
+DJ ends up getting the approval of Danny and moving into Michelle's room, while Michelle moves in with Stephanie, who was against the move since she was afraid she and DJ would drift apart.

 - In "All Fall Down", Gabe tries to find a new room for himself in the Duncan family house, since youngest sibling Toby is now sleeping in his room.
 He eventually finds a place in the attic, but his new room is short-lived when the Brazilian termites that Bob brought home reproduce and tear the house apart.

 - In "Driving Mrs. Dabney", on Teddy's 16th birthday, P.J., Gabe, and Charlie sing a rap song for Teddy, and at one point in the song, Gabe mentions that when Teddy moves out in the next few years, he's going to move into her bedroom.

 - Home Improvement also has two separate episodes.